ancientlives/library/notes/dev/Readme.txt

 ### Readme - Notes - Dev

-This directory includes many disparate notes collected by language, technology, tool, and so on,
+This directory includes a collection of disparate notes collected by language, technology, tool, or development.

 #### Contents
 * Angular